Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 ```
 <br/>

-After running this command and confirmation, the offer file `~/0.1_xch_for_10_usds.offer` will be created.
+After running and confirming this command, the offer file `~/offers/0.1_xch_for_10_usds.offer` will be created.

-To view the status, run `chia wallet get_offers` specifying your offer's ID and your wallet's fingerprint:
+To view the status, run `chia wallet get_offers`, specifying your offer's ID and your wallet's fingerprint:

 ```bash
 (venv) $ chia wallet get_offers --id 62260d78a563620818a43c2cf837a8fca13a808f20ce62f4e42064f46f4c5a91 -f 123456789